dmyers/fuel-location/readme.md

 ### Run task

-Run the oil task which will download and import the [MaxMind](http://maxmind.com) cities databases into your databases.
+Run the oil task which will download and import the [MaxMind](http://maxmind.com) cities databases into your database.

 	$ php oil r cities